This is a sub-page of Pikmin.

 - Ins: Unknown.
 Toggles between "fast" and "slow".

 - UFO Level: Changes the appearance and completeness of the Dolphin.
 On every change, the animation for the ship's upgrade takes place.
-Values beyond 16 don't do anything, and as usual, trying to decrease the value causes a crash.
+Values beyond 16 don't do anything.

 - Flower Pikis: Unknown.
 Looks like it should turn all Pikmin into flower Pikmin, but it doesn't.